All About Howth / Environmental data

 The maritime flora is of particular interest as a number of scarce and local plants have been recorded, including Golden-samphire (Inula crithmoides), Sea Wormwood (Artemisia maritima), Grass-leaved Orache (Atriplex littoralis), Frosted Orache (Atriplex laciniata), Sea Spleenwort (Asplenium marinum), Bloody Crane’s-bill (Geranium sanguineum), Spring Squill (Scilla verna), Sea Stork's-bill (Erodium maritimum) and three uncommon clover species: Knotted Clover (Trifolium striatum), Bird’s-foot Clover (T. ornithopodioides) and Western Clover (T. occidentalis).

 Rock outcrops which are important for lichens are distributed widely around Howth Head.
 The richest area for lichens appears to be around Balscadden quarries.
 In addition, the Earlscliffe area is of national importance for lichens and is the type locality for the black, yellow and grey lichen zonation.

-A number of Red Data Book plant species, which are legally protected under the Flora Protection Order, have been recorded at this site - Green-winged Orchid (Orchis morio), Bird's-foot (Ornithopus perpusillus), Hairy Violet (Viola hirta), Rough Poppy (Papaver hybridum), Pennyroyal (Mentha pulegium), Heath Cudweed (Omalotheca sylvatica) and Betony (Stachys officinalis).
+A number of Red Data Book plant species, the latter five of which are legally protected under the Flora (Protection) Order, 1999, have been recorded at this site - Green-winged Orchid (Orchis morio), Bird's-foot (Ornithopus perpusillus), Hairy Violet (Viola hirta), Rough Poppy (Papaver hybridum), Pennyroyal (Mentha pulegium), Heath Cudweed (Omalotheca sylvatica) and Betony (Stachys officinalis).

 Curved Hard-grass (Parapholis incurva), a species which had not previously been recognized as occurring in Ireland, was found at Red Rock in 1979.